Staff Research Interests

 - Formal and informal structures and their impact upon agency

-I am interested in moral issues at the intersection of feminist theory, political philosophy, and health policy and practice.
-I'm especially interested in issues related to social justice, truth-telling, social and personal identity, authenticity and agency, and issues at the margins of life.
+I am interested in issues at the intersection of feminist theory, political philosophy, and moral theory.
+I spent five years working in health promotion policy before completing my PhD, and this experience informs my work.
+My research focuses on issues related to social justice, truth-telling, social and personal identity, authenticity and agency, and issues at the margins of society.
 My most recent work has focused on public health promotion campaigns (specifically around obesity), the way that these manipulate the political discourse, and how they undermine and distract from government responsibilities to citizens.
-I am currently working on authenticity and normative authority in so-called 'agency dilemma' cases, and on health promotion campaigns as propaganda.
+I am currently working on authenticity and normative authority in 'agency dilemma' cases, and on health promotion campaigns as propaganda.

 My current research interest is consent: what is it?
 How does it work?
 What does it require to work?
 These broad questions have an application in a wide range of areas, including medical ethics - see recent papers on adolescent consent, biobank consent, research ethics, consent to organ donation.
 My work with Onora O'Neill on some of these topics can be found in Rethinking Informed Consent in Bioethics (CUP, 2007).
 I am currently working on a number of papers on philosophical aspects of consent - some to do with the "fundamentals" of consent, and some to do with topics in the applied philosophy of consent.